terrajobst/AspNetCore.Docs.pt-br/aspnetcore/host-and-deploy/azure-apps/index.md

 ### <a name="platform"></a>Plataforma

+The platform architecture (x86/x64) of an App Services app is set in the app's settings in the Azure Portal for apps that are hosted on an A-series compute (Basic) or higher hosting tier.
+Confirm that the app's publish settings (for example, in the Visual Studio [publish profile (.pubxml)](xref:host-and-deploy/visual-studio-publish-profiles)) match the setting in the app's service configuration in the Azure Portal.

 ::: moniker range=">= aspnetcore-2.2"

 Os runtimes para aplicativos de 32 bits (x86) e 64 bits (x64) estão presentes no Serviço de Aplicativo do Azure.
 O [SDK do .NET Core](/dotnet/core/sdk) disponível no Serviço de Aplicativo é de 32 bits, mas é possível implantar aplicativos de 64 bits compilados localmente usando o console do [Kudu](https://github.com/projectkudu/kudu/wiki) ou o processo de publicação do Visual Studio.
 Para obter mais informações, consulte a seção [Publicar e implantar o aplicativo](#publish-and-deploy-the-app).